timOTdev/0019_es6_for_everyone/notes.md

 ```

 ### Setting default function arguments
-- Instead now in ES6, we can just set the values in the parameters:
+- Instead now in ES6, we can just set the values as default in the parameters:
 - So if nothing is passed in for those parameters, those default values will pass in
 ```js
 function calculateBill (total, tax = 0.13, tip = 0.15) {
     return total + (total * tax) + (total * tip);
 }
 ```

 - Can we leave one of the arguments emtpy?
 - No, you have to set it as undefined
 ```js